Campus Connections Learning Community

 JOIN THE CAMPUS CONNECTIONS LEARNING COMMUNITY!

-Campus Connections: Therapeutic Mentoring for At Risk Youth engages CSU students with at-risk youth through a 3 credit service-learning course.
+Campus Connections: Youth Mentoring engages CSU students with youth who have experienced adversity through a 3-credit service-learning course.
 The Campus Connections Learning Community (CCLC) provides ongoing opportunities for CSU students to stay involved with Campus Connections throughout their CSU career.
+To learn more about Campus Connections, watch this brief Campus Connections video.

 To join the CCLC, students first enroll in a 3 credit course called Campus Connections (HDFS 470).
-Go to the “How to Become a Mentor” page to find out how to apply to serve as a mentor and register for the 3 credit HDFS470 course.
+Go to Campus Connections < CSU Student Involvement to find out how to apply to serve as a mentor and register for the 3 credit HDFS470 course.
 This course is open to all majors (over 95 different majors are represented in this course to date).
-In this unique service learning course, students mentor at-risk youth in a weekly structured group mentoring program on campus.
+In this unique service – learning course, students mentor at-risk youth in a weekly structured group mentoring program on campus.
+Members of the CCLC are eligible to earn the Undergraduate Certificate in Youth Mentoring

-Students sign up for 1-8 credits in other areas related to Campus Connections (contact Jen Krafchick for more info).
-Participation in the CCLC allows students to gain experience working with at-risk youth, develop relationships with other CCLC students and faculty, develop leadership skills, build their resume and professionalism, and help to improve the lives of local youth.
-Additionally, our research shows that students who participate in Campus Connections are more likely to stay at CSU and complete graduate from college than similar students who don’t get involved in Campus Connections.
+Students sign up for 1-8 credits in other areas related to Campus Connections (contact Jen Krafchick at email@example.com for more info).
+Participation in the CCLC allows students to gain experience working with diverse population of youth from across our community who need support from a college student mentor, develop relationships with other CCLC students and faculty, develop leadership skills, build their resume and professionalism, and help to improve the lives of local youth.
+Additionally, our research shows that students who participate in Campus Connections are more likely to stay at CSU and complete graduate from college than students who don’t get involved in Campus Connections.

 Here is what CSU students say about CCLC.